The 17 fringe players sold by Man Utd for a fee since the start of 2016-17

 Sure, the club’s outgoings far outstrip the money they have brought in for… let’s call them ‘non-essential players’.
 However, there have been a few players who have helped line the club’s pockets when they didn’t have a great deal to offer on the pitch.

-United’s one-time captain racked up more than 200 games for the club but made just two starts in the Premier League after early November and was likely to move on at the end of the season regardless were it not for the Serie A interest.
+United’s one-time captain racked up more than 200 games for the club but made just two starts in the Premier League after November 2019 and was likely to move on at the end of the season regardless of the Serie A interest.

 ⏸️ | HALF-TIME

-It’s weird to think Darmian was still a United player until the summer, but it turns out he played a whole 84 Premier League minutes in 2019.
+It’s weird to think Darmian was still a United player as recently as the summer of 2019, but there you go.

-The Italy international was another Serie A departure, making a £1.4million move to Parma where he has been able to link up with former Premier League faces Gervinho and Andreas Cornelius.
+The Italy international was another Serie A departure, making a £1.4million move to Parma where he linked up with former Premier League faces Gervinho and Andreas Cornelius.